nksusn/HOSPICE-APP/README.md

-# this is a hospital app
+# This is a hospital app